Clem McCarthy: Personal life

 In 1929, McCarthy married vaudeville actress Vina Smith.
 They had no children, and they remained married until her death in 1954.
 He suffered serious injury in an automobile accident in 1957, and in his final years he had Parkinson's disease.

-Death

-McCarthy died on June 4, 1962.

 Recognition

 The National Sportscasters and Sportswriters Association inducted McCarthy into its Hall of Fame in 1970.
 In 1987, McCarthy was inducted into the American Sportscasters Association Hall of Fame along with veteran ABC Sports announcer Jim McKay.

+A long-playing record, Clem McCarthy, the Voice of American Sports, was produced in 1962.

 In popular culture

-Comedian Doodles Weaver mimicked McCarthy in his 1948 novelty recording (with Spike Jones) of the "William Tell Overture".
+Comedian Doodles Weaver mimicked McCarthy on Spike Jones's 1948 novelty recording of the "William Tell Overture".

-Recording

-Clem McCarthy, the Voice of American Sports, an LP record, was produced in 1962.